catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ![Screenshot_elephant](https://github.com/catfacedck/Dragonflybsd-on-Acer-Nitro-Laptop-AN515-51-XXX/assets/42676711/e7455ab5-352c-427b-8193-e0bb13a16dfc)

->[!Note]
-> Todo: camera for work teleconferencing.
-Oracle Java for EDA tools (AMD/Xilinx, Intel/Altera, Synopsys, Cadence, Siemens, etc.)
-> WiFi and drm are *_huge_* jobs likely to require large chunks of code from Openbsd (iwx) and/or Freebsd (iwlwifi).

 13) Provision _polkit_ so the *Shutdown* and *Log Out* menus may be used from xfce4.
 Add the following file to /usr/local/etc/polkit-1/rules directory.
 ```
 polkit.addRule(function (action, subject) {